 The Carbon2Chem project explores how smelter gases from steel production can be used to create valuable primary products for fuels, plastics, or fertilizers.
-The Carbon2Chem approach is expected to make 20 million tons of the German steel industry's annual CO2 emissions in this way.
+The Carbon2Chem approach aims to use 20 million tons of the German steel industry's annual CO2 emissions in this way.
 The second phase of Carbon2Chem will validate the developed processes for large-scale implementation thus laying the foundation for low-emission operation.
 To reach this goal, the Ministry of Science and Education is funding the project with a further 84 million euros until 2025.

 The hydrogen required for this solution is produced by the companies using surplus electricity from renewable energy sources.
 A new pilot plant, where researchers test their laboratory results with real smelter gases, was commissioned in September 2018 in Duisburg.

 Within the next ten years, the Carbon2Chem research project will develop a sustainable value chain linking various sectors so that climate protection will promote innovations on a cross-sector basis.
 It is not only the steel industry that will benefit from Carbon2Chem, as chemical companies will be able to exploit a new, clean source of raw materials.

 At the same time, Carbon2Chem will answer two central questions of the energy transition.
 How can electrical energy be stored and how can the electrical grid be stabilized?